Kfar Yassine

-KfarYassine (كفر ياسين) is a village in the Keserwan District of the Keserwan-Jbeil in Lebanon.
+Kfar Yassine (كفر ياسين) is a village in the Keserwan District of the Keserwan-Jbeil in Lebanon.
 It is part of the municipality of Tabarja-KfarYassine.
 The municipality is located 24 kilometers north of Beirut.
 Its average elevation is 10 meters above sea level and its total land area is 456 hectares.
 Kfar Yassine's inhabitants are predominantly Maronite Christians.